S8A/s8a.github.io/_posts/2025-03-30-setup-deploy-jekyll-v4-tailwindcss-alpinejs.md

 Alpine.start();
 ```

 I implemented it with an Alpine.js store, its API for global state management.
 On the first site visit, it enables or disables dark mode based on the user's browser setting, and it will continue to do so as long as the user doesn't use the toggle.
-Once the user clicks the toggle for the first time, it will save the setting to `localStorage` as well so that the next time the user visits the website it will use the value from there instead of the browser setting.
+Once the user clicks the toggle for the first time, it will save the setting to `localStorage` as well so that the next time the user visits the website, it will use the value from there instead of the browser setting.